-When creating an LSP7 Digital Asset, it is possible to define the token as divisible or non-divisible.
+When creating assets compliant with LSP7-DigitalAsset standard, it is possible to define the token as divisible or non-divisible in the constructor.

-When creating a divisible token, the token can have decimals (up to 18).
-The token amounts can then be fractionals, and it is possible to mint or transfer less than one token (e.g., 0.3 tokens).
+- Divisible asset can have decimals (up to 18) and token amounts can be fractional.
+For instance, it is possible to mint or transfer less than one token (e.g., 0.3 tokens).

-On the contrary, an LSP7 Digital Asset created as non-divisible means that one of such tokens cannot be divided into fractional parts.
+- Non-divisible asset means that a token cannot be divided into fractional parts.
 For instance, you cannot transfer 1/10th of a token, or 0.3 tokens, but only a whole token unit.

 Tickets created as tokens are a great example of a use case of LSP7-DigitalAsset.
 All tickets look the same, are interchangeable and have the same utility.
 Moreover, such tickets can be made as non-divisible as it is only possible to sell or give away a whole ticket.